aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_class_guides/c1_l3vpn_class_guide.rst

    - Route-Distinguisher should be X.X.X.X:1 (X = Node-ID).

 #.
-Place the appropriate interfaces on the PE nodes into VRF “A”.
+Place the appropriate interfaces on the PE nodes into VRF “CUSTOMER-1”.

 =========================================================================
 Configure Customer-1 CE devices